intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

 # Nauta Installer System Requirements

-When installing Nauta, it should be installed on a separate machine (your _Installer machine_), as Nauta requires a separate machine to run the installer.
+A separate system (installer system) is required for installing Nauta.
+This section shows the requirements for that system.
 For installation information, refer to the [Installation Process](../Installation_Process/IP.md).

 ## Nauta Supported Operating Systems

 Nauta supports the following Operating Systems:
-  * RedHat Enterprise Linux 7.5 or CentOS 7.5
+  * Red Hat Enterprise Linux 7.6 or CentOS 7.6
   * Ubuntu 16.04

-### Red Hat Enterprise Linux 7.5
+### Red Hat Enterprise Linux 7.6

 Required on system, software requirements:
-  * Python 2.7 and /usr/bin/python available
+  * Python 2.7 and `/usr/bin/python` available
   * Python 3.5
   * sshpass (when password authentication is used)
   * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)

-### CentOS 7.5
+### CentOS 7.6

 Required on system, software requirements:
-  * Python 2.7 and /usr/bin/python available
+  * Python 2.7 and `/usr/bin/python` available
   * Python 3.5
   * sshpass (when password authentication is used)
   * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)